Barry Hoban

-Barry Hoban (born 5 February 1940) is a former English professional cyclist who rode during the late 1960s and early 1970s.
+Barry Hoban (5 February 1940 – 19 April 2025) was an English professional cyclist who rode during the late 1960s and early 1970s.
 He formerly held the record for the most stage wins in the Tour de France by a British rider, winning eight between 1967 and 1975.
-He holds the record (now shared with David Millar) for the most Tours completed by a British rider – having finished 11 of the 12 he started between 1965 and 1978.
 He was also the first Briton to win two consecutive stages of the Tour (a feat matched by Mark Cavendish in 2008, twice in 2009 and once in 2010, and by Geraint Thomas in 2018).

 Early career

 Hoban started cycle racing in 1955, joining Calder Clarion, and by the end of the year was competing against Tom Simpson in individual time trials.
 Two years later, he was fourth in the British League of Racing Cyclists hill-climb (the senior title being won by Simpson).
 Despite his early prowess as a climber, Hoban later established himself as one of Europe's best sprinters.

 Inspired by the European successes of fellow Yorkshireman Brian Robinson and of Simpson, Hoban went to France in 1962, turned professional two years later, and stayed abroad for another 16 years.
 He rode for Mercier-Hutchinson-BP where his team leader was Raymond Poulidor who is famous for coming second three times in the Tour de France but never winning.
 Hoban was single then and used to come back to Wakefield for the winter with a case full of used shorts/jerseys etc. and sell them to the local riders (it wasn't easy then to get good quality kit and what was available was expensive).
 Dozens of riders in the BCF West Yorks division had a pair of shorts with Mercier Hutchinson embroidered on the legs.
 Back then, the best frames were hand-built British ones and Maurice Woodrup, a Leeds frame builder, would have a new frame sprayed Mercier pink waiting for him each year.
 He would take it back to have Mercier transfers attached.

-In the 1967 Tour de France, after the death of Tom Simpson, Hoban won the next stage.
+In the 1967 Tour de France, after the death of Tom Simpson, Hoban was allowed to win the next stage.
 Two years later, in 1969, Hoban married Simpson's widow, with whom he has a daughter Daniella, and two stepdaughters Jane and Joanne.